In a deviation from the mainstream studies of dioxin effects on vertebrate species, Tsyrlov with Andrey Pokrovsky (in the photo)

 While Alzheimer’s disease (AD) affects millions globally, its pace prevails in Arctic populations.
 Thus Finland has the highest incidence of AD, Iceland and Sweden aren’t far behind, and in northern Canada AD dementia incidence rate in adults age 45+ increased by 2.8 to 5.1 times every 10 years(1).
 Meanwhile, a significant airborne transfer of dioxin-like compounds to the high latitudes has been found (2), and GC/MS measurements reveal in Arctic natives a 7 to 25 times higher body burden of dioxins (BBD) than current BBD (3 ppt) in general population in middle latitudes areas(3).
 A prototypic dioxin, extremely hydrophobic TCDD increasingly accumulates through the marine food chain thus making Arctic people exposed to larger concentrations of dioxins because their traditional diet includes sea mammal fat.

-As a multi-parameter clinical information collected by Irina Shur, M.D. (in the photo)
+A multi-parameter clinical and epidemiological information collected and analyzed by Irina Shur, M.D. (in the photo),

-of the Montefiore Einstein Advance Care (Elmsford, NY) shows, reactivation of human cytomegalovirus (CMV) infection was recently found to influence worse clinical outcomes following SARS-CoV-2 infection.(1) CMV and herpes simplex virus 1 reactivation were found to be frequent events in patients with COVID-19 acute respiratory distress syndrome (ARDS), and Herpesviridae detection in the lower respiratory tract is associated with worse outcomes.(2) CMV reactivation may trigger a cytokine storm, thus playing a contributory role in individuals with severe COVID-19 disease.(3) Although secondary immunodeficiency and several stress factors are assumed to cause CMV reactivation, there is increasing evidence to suggest that CMV reactivation frequently occurs in critically ill immunocompetent patients and also in the absence of stress stimuli, so the molecular factor that triggers Herpesviridae reactivation is still not clear.
+a Medical Director at the Montefiore Einstein Advance Care (MEAC) center in Elmsford (New York), showed that reactivation of human cytomegalovirus (CMV) infection influenced worse clinical outcomes following SARS-CoV-2 infection.(1) CMV and herpes simplex virus 1 reactivation were found to be frequent events in patients with COVID-19 acute respiratory distress syndrome (ARDS), and Herpesviridae detection in the lower respiratory tract is associated with worse outcomes.(2) CMV reactivation may trigger a cytokine storm, thus playing a contributory role in individuals with severe COVID-19 disease.(3) Although secondary immunodeficiency and several stress factors are assumed to cause CMV reactivation, there is increasing evidence to suggest that CMV reactivation frequently occurs in critically ill immunocompetent patients and also in the absence of stress stimuli, so the molecular factor that triggers Herpesviridae reactivation is still not clear.
 At the same time, the biologically potent xenobiotic TCDD has been shown to be a mechanistically plausible cause of cell signaling pathways, resulting in an increase in CMV lytic genes expression and the production of viral particles.(4–7)

 1 Moss P. “The ancient and the new”: is there an interaction between cytomegalovirus and SARS-CoV-2 infection?
 Immunity & Aging 2020; 17:14.
 Published online May 27. doi: 10.1186/s12979-020-00185-x PMCID: PMC7251217; PMID: 32501397 2 Le Balc’h P and Pinceaux K Pronier C Seguin P et al. Herpes simplex virus and cytomegalovirus reactivations among severe COVID-19 patients.
 Critical Care 2020; 24:530. https://doi.org/10.1186/s13054-020-03252-3 3 Kadambari S, Klenerman P, Pollard AJ.
 Why the elderly appear to be more severely affected by COVID‐19: The potential role of immunosenescence and CMV.
 Rev Med Virol 2020; 30:ee2144. https://doi.org/10.1002/rmv.2144 4 Murayama T, Inoue M, Nomura T, Mori S, Eizuru Y. 2,3,7,8-Tetrachlorodibenzo-p-dioxin is a possible activator of human cytomegalovirus replication in a human fibroblast cell line.
 Biochem.
 Biophys.
 Res.
 Commun 2002; 296:651-6. doi: 10.1016/s0006-291x(02)00921-x 5 Wu JS, Shur IN, Tsyrlov IB.
 Current human body burden of dioxins might up-regulate DRE-containing cytomegalovirus linked to inflammation and malignancy pathways.
 Organohalogen Comp 2008; 70:1471-1474.
 ISSN: 1026-4892 6 Tsyrlov IB and Shur IN.
 Mechanistic insight into activation by dioxin-type xenobiotics of cancer-linked common human viruses and HIV-1 virus.
 Lancet Infect Dis 2008; 8(8):498. doi: 10.1016/70172-5 7 Tsyrlov IB, Shur IN, Oschepkov DY, Pokrovsky AG.
 Xenobiotical virology: new mechanistic concept of human viruses upregulation by body burden level of dioxins via AhR-mediated transcriptional pathway.
 Int J Infect Dis 2012; 16S:e115. http:dx.doi.org/10.1016/j.ijid2012.05.265 8 Tsyrlov, IB Pokrovsky AG.
 Stimulatory effect of the CYP1A1 inducer 2,3,7,8-tetrachlorodibenzo-p-dioxin on the reproduction of HIV-1 in human lymphoid cell culture.
 Xenobiotica 1993; 23:457-467. doi: 10.3109/00498259309057034 9 Archambault AS, Zaid Y, Rakotoarivelo V, Doré É, et al. Lipid storm within the lungs of severe COVID-19 patients: Extensive levels of cyclooxygenase and lipoxygenase-derived inflammatory metabolites.
 MedRxiv 2020; doi.org/10.1101/2020.12.04.20242115 10 Grunewald ME, Shaban MG, Mackin SR, Fehr AR, Perlman S. Murine coronavirus infection activates the aryl hydrocarbon receptor in an indoleamine 2,3-dioxygenase-independent manner, contributing to cytokine modulation and proviral TCDD-inducible PARP expression.
 J Virol 2020; 94:eo1743-19. https://doi.org/10.1128/JVI.01743-19

-We at Xenotox, Inc. express our appreciation to Mark Iandovka for development and design of this site.
+We at Xenotox, Inc. express our appreciation to Mark Iandovka for development and design of this website.